LeoMaglanoc/LeoMaglanoc.github.io/index.md

 In my free time, I like to spend time with my family, do sports (calisthenics and bodybuilding), and read books about philosophy and self-improvement.

+# News

+- 17.05.24: in Canada for a week to visit the [Upper Bound AI conference](https://www.upperbound.ai/)
+- 15.04.24: started my guided research project at the [Smart Robotics Lab](https://srl.cit.tum.de/) on LiDAR SLAM